Digital assets in a will

 Planning for digital assets in a will can feel complex, especially when account terms and technology change regularly.
 Many people aren't sure what counts as a digital asset or how to give clear instructions in their will.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can start by asking questions about your specific situation and receive guidance tailored to your circumstances.
-The AI can help you understand your options for digital estate planning and what steps may be relevant to your situation.
+People can ask questions about their situation and receive general information through the AI legal assistant The AI can help you understand your options for digital estate planning and what steps may be relevant to your situation.

 However, only a licensed lawyer can provide legal advice specific to your circumstances.
 If your digital assets are substantial, complex, or if you're uncertain about the best approach, we can connect you with estate planning lawyers who can provide tailored legal advice and help you draft a will that properly addresses your online property.